-If the proposal is disapproved, the Operations Center proposal coordinator notifies the proposing investigators and informs SDAC (cbar.qb@sdac.harvard.edu) and the DMC (fstrf.nwcs@fstrf.org).
+If the proposal is disapproved, the Operations Center proposal coordinator notifies the proposing investigators and informs SDAC (cbar.qb@sdac.harvard.edu and sdac.peds.coord@sdac.harvard.edu) and the DMC (fstrf.nwcs@fstrf.org).
 At the discretion of the Network chair, LC PI, and/or SDAC PI, the notification may specify the reasons for disapproval and include comments.

-If the proposal is approved, the Operations Center proposal coordinator notifies the proposing investigators and informs SDAC (cbar.qb@sdac.harvard.edu).
-For DRs and NWCSs, the DMC is also notified (fstrf.nwcs@fstrf.org).
+If the proposal is approved, the Operations Center proposal coordinator notifies the proposing investigators and informs SDAC (cbar.qb@sdac.harvard.edu and sdac.harvard.edu).
+For DRs and NWCSs, the DMC is also notified (fstrf.org).
 This communication includes a copy of the approved proposal along with instructions to the proposing investigators regarding the need for completion of an SDUA (see Section 15.4), if applicable.
-For NWCSs, this communication also indicates that the proposing investigator must work with sites to determine if specimen shipment and testing is permitted per IRB or other regulatory requirements.
+The DMC will assign an LDM to approved NWCSs and notify SDAC (cbar.qb@sdac.harvard.edu and sdac.peds.coord@sdac.harvard.edu) and the Operations Center (impaact.capsubmissions@fstrf.org).
+SDAC will contact the proposing investigators (for NWCSs, the assigned LDM is copied) to confirm receipt of the specimen or data transfer request and establish a timeline for undertaking the transfer.